Vendic/hyva-checkout-google-address-autocomplete/README.md

 ```

 ## Configuration
+First, create your Google Maps API key.
+You can find instructions on how to do this [here](https://developers.google.com/maps/get-started#create-project).
+Also make sure you have valid billing information added to your Google account.

 Set your Google Maps API key in the Magento admin panel under `Stores > Configuration > Vendic > Google Address Autocomplete`.

 Or - even better - via the CLI: